-For some more perspective, I spoke with Olena Eaton, Head of Marketing here with the top marketing headhunters at MarketPro, and Co-Founder of MP Modern.
+For some more perspective, I spoke with Olena Eaton, Head of Marketing here with the top marketing headhunters at MarketPro.
 She shared her personal experiences as a woman striving to push her career forward in marketing, and insights on what to look for when seeking job opportunities and what to expect in the future for gender diversity.

 Stay Motivated, Continue Striving Toward Your Goals

 The Head of Marketing’s experiences as a woman in a corporate environment stood as a representation of just how far gender equality has still to evolve in the workplace.

 One experience in particular stood out to me.
 She told me a story about a job opportunity she came across earlier in her career, for a senior role at a well-established company.
 Eaton expressed she took part in series of interviews.
 On the last round of interviews, she flew out of state to the company’s HQ.

 She believed the interview went well but stated, “I noticed the entire executive team, comprised of older white men, had no diversity at all–gender or minority”.

 Eaton was then offered a job as a manager, a lesser role than what she initially was presented with.
 “I declined the offer and got up and left, I would never have the opportunity to move up there, they would never promote me.”
 The experience of being demoted (either formally in title or informally in the eyes of superiors) before even starting the job is an all-too-relatable experience for too many women in business.

 Companies are stunting their growth by undervaluing high-performing women.
 A lack of diversity and support makes organizations less creative, less adaptable, and less able to cater to everyone in their market.